Food and Dining

 Creating an event page is one of the first steps to promoting your event on social media.
 Your page should include all the details of your event such as date, time, location, ticket pricing, etc. Make sure you’re specific with details like street addresses for this Armadale function space, for example, or the exact dollar amount of ticket prices.

 You should also include visuals such as photos or videos that will help bring your event to life and make it more visually appealing.
+Feel free to use free photo and video editing tools to have the best possible results.
 Be sure to include links where people can purchase tickets or register for the event if necessary.

 Engage with Your Audience